Baltimore Ravens kicker Justin Tucker quickly is reaching rock-star status.

 Jones gets in the act with a funny line in the interview about Mike Tomlin's sideline obstruction on a kickoff return, but this was Tucker's night.

 You can see why his teammates love the guy.
 First off, the second-year kicker has nailed 27 straight field-goal attempts.
 He is automatic points on what has become the definition of a field-goal offense.
 Second, he pulls a pro move by inviting his long snapper (Morgan Cox) and holder (Sam Koch) to the interview.
-Shame on NBC for not offering those guys as much as a gizzard.
+Shame on NBC for not offering them as much as a gizzard.

 Tucker might have some new-school blood in him, as evidenced by his TerRio Dance interpretation from a few weeks ago, but you can bet that Madden would have found a spot for him as the kicker on his All-Madden Team (if it still existed) after Tucker's blue-collar turkey dissection and incredible kicking.